bitcoin-tools/nodebuilder/README.md

    - Linux - [Alpine](https://wiki.alpinelinux.org/wiki/Installation), [Arch](https://wiki.archlinux.org/title/installation_guide) or any derivative like [Manjaro](https://wiki.manjaro.org/index.php/Installation_Guides), [Debian](https://debian.org/releases/stable/installmanual) or any derivative like [Ubuntu](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview), [Fedora](https://fedoraproject.org/workstation/download), [SUSE](https://documentation.suse.com/sles/) or any derivative like [openSUSE Leap](https://get.opensuse.org/leap/)
    - [macOS](https://apple.com/macos)
    - Or, any system that can run [Docker](./docker/)
+   - Windows users can either run nodebuilder in WSL (Windows Subsystem for Linux) or in a [Docker container](#docker-container)
 6. `curl`, which the script will attempt to automatically install or you can install with a package manager

 This POSIX-compliant script installs a minimal number of [runtime dependencies](./dependencies/) that aren't defined in POSIX.